 When brewing your coffee every morning, you’re doing more than just fixing yourself a caffeine-filled drink.
 You’re enjoying an experience, and both percolators and Moka pots contribute to that experience.
 Many factors go into the price of your coffee pot, including the size, the brand, and how many fancy features it has.
 Thus, it is sometimes difficult to compare these two types of coffee-makers because it is a lot like comparing apples to oranges.

-Stovetop percolators are usually lower in price compared to equally sized Moka pots.
+Stovetop percolators are usually lower in price compared to an equally sized Moka pot.
 Even electric percolators are not that expensive.
 A Moka pot will typically also not rip a big hole into your wallet.

 Although Moka pots and percolators both make great cups of coffee, the coffee they make and how they make that coffee is very different.
 If you want coffee that tastes like Turkish or espresso coffee, you’ll want to choose the Moka coffee pot.